TL;DR (Quick-Answer Box)

 Prepare the chicken stew

 • Cover with a tight-fitting lid and simmer very slowly on the stove, stirring and scraping the pan every so often, until the chicken is tender, 30 to 40 minutes.
 The sauce should be quite thick.
-If it's a little too liquidy, just continue to simmer it with the lid off until it thickens slightly.
-(At this point you can let it cool and keep it in the fridge for a couple of days if you want to before assembling the pot pie—or it can also be eaten as a stew.)
-Pour the chicken mixture into an appropriately sized pie dish.
+If it's a little too thin, continue to simmer it with the lid off until it thickens slightly.
+Pour the chicken filling into an appropriately sized pie dish.

 Assemble the chicken pot pie

-• Bake the chicken pot pie in the center of the oven for about 30 to 40 minutes, until golden on top.
-Originally published December 07, 2004.
+• Bake the chicken pot pie in the center of the oven until golden on top, 30 to 40 minutes.
+Rush to the table and soak up the applause.

 Jamie's Dinners by Jamie Oliver